wamp-proto/wamp-proto/rfc/text/basic/bp_serializations.md

 There is no required serialization or set of serializations for WAMP implementations (but each implementation MUST, of course, implement at least one serialization format).
 Routers SHOULD implement more than one serialization format, enabling components using different kinds of serializations to connect to each other.

-WAMP defines two bindings for message *serialization*:
+WAMP defines two bindings for message serialization:

 1. JSON
 2. MsgPack

-Other bindings for *serialization* may be defined in future WAMP versions.
+Other bindings for serialization may be defined in future WAMP versions.

 ### JSON